hybridgroup/cylon-site/source/blog/2015-02-05-using-socketio-with-cylon.html.markdown

       </body>
     </html>

-In the above example we start by connecting to the robot namespace, in cylon all of out API routes(or API namespaces in this case) start at the `/api` level, from there we connect to a specific robot by pproviding the robot's entire namespace, in this case `/api/robots/chappie`.
+In the above example, we start by connecting to the robot namespace.
+In Cylon.js all of out API routes (or API namespaces, in this case) start at the `/api` level.
+From there we can connect to a specific robot, simply by providing the robot's entire namespace, in this case `/api/robots/chappie`.

-We then add a couple of listeners, one for the default `message` event that you can use to check socket connectivity to the robot, and two more for the two custom events we defined in our `robot-events-server` program.
+We then add a couple of listeners.
+First, one for the default `message` event that you can use to check socket connectivity to the robot.
+Then two more for the two custom events that we defined in our `robot-events-server` program.

-Finally we setup a time interval to accomplish the same blink LED functionality, but in this case we are doing it by calling/sending one of the custom commands we defined in the robot.
+Finally we setup a time interval to make the LED blink, but in this case we are do it by calling/sending one of the custom commands we defined in the robot.

-As you can see the posibilities and functionality for this is huge, you could add sensors to your robot and monitor in realtime, fly an ARDrone from the browser, connect to one robot and trigger funcionality in another one based on realtime sensor data, just to name a few.
+As you can see, the possibilities for what you can do with this are enormous!
+You could add sensors to your robot and monitor in real-time, fly a drone from your browser, or connect to one robot, then trigger functionality in another robot, based on real-time sensor data, just to name a few.

-I hope you find this blog post on how to use Socket.io with Cylon.js useful and don't forget to check our [platforms](/documentation/platforms) and [API](/api/socket-io/) docs, we are always adding new stuff and updating the site.
+We hope you find this blog post on how to use Socket.io with Cylon.js useful, and don't forget to check our [API](/documentation/api/socket-io) docs for more detailed information.

 ## Follow us on Twitter